awj100/Routing.js/README.markdown

 # Features #
 * Lightweight
 * Supports the HTML5 History API, the 'onhashchange' method, and graceful degredation
-* Supports root routes, rescue methods, paramaterized routes, optional route components (dynamic routes), and Aspect Oriented Programming
+* Supports root routes, fallback methods, paramaterised routes, optional route components (dynamic routes), and Aspect Oriented Programming
 * Well Tested (tests available in the `./tests` directory)
 * Compatible with all major browsers (Tested on Firefox 3.6, Firefox 4.0, Firefox 5.0, Chrome 9, Opera 11, IE7, IE8, IE9)
 * Independant of all third party libraries, but plays nice with all of them